Spain at a Glance

 Spanish regions are often proud of their local heritage and traditions.

-During your life in Spain, you will be sharing your new home country with 46 million other people, most of them of European or Latin American descent.
-The high population of Latin Americans living in Spain, particularly from Ecuador and Venezuela, is due to the fact that employment opportunities are much better than in their home countries.
+During your life in Spain, you will be sharing your new home country with 47 million other people, most of them of European or Latin American descent.
+The high population of Latin Americans in Spain, particularly from Ecuador and Venezuela, is due to the fact that employment opportunities used to be better than in their home countries.

 Spain, the second largest EU country, is also one of the most popular destinations among European tourists.
-It is therefore a common misconception that living in Spain means having a 24/7 holiday mood and everything will happen mañana mañana (tomorrow, tomorrow).
-However, many expats living in Spain have indeed noticed that their stress level has reduced greatly, once they have acclimatized to living in Spain.
+It is therefore a common misconception that settling down in Spain means being in a 24/7 holiday mood and everything will happen mañana mañana (tomorrow, tomorrow).
+However, many expats have indeed noticed that their stress level has reduced greatly, once they have acclimatized to the Spanish lifestyle.

 Spain is a constitutional monarchy with King Juan Carlos I as the sovereign.
 The Spanish king has no executive role, though.
 The country is mainly governed by the Prime Minister or President of the Government, since December 2011 Mariano Rajoy from the People's Party, a reformist center coalition.